Here are a few facts about the Olympic Games that you may not know.

 Every four years (barring a global pandemic of course), nations of the world gather and root for athletes representing their countries.

-The Olympic Flag has five intertwined rings on a white background.
-The five linked rings represent solidarity and unity among continents of Africa, North America, South America, Asia, Oceania, and Europe.
+The Olympic symbol is five interlocking rings on a white background, representing unity across Africa, the Americas, Asia, Oceania, and Europe.

 After a 112 year hiatus, golf made a comeback at 2016 Olympic games.
 The four new sports in this year’s Olympics are surfing, sport climbing, karate, and skateboarding.
 In addition, baseball and softball are returning to Olympics for the first time since 2008 due to popularity of those sports in Japan.
 They will not be included at 2024 games in Paris.